david-walters/Milestone-1/README.md

 ## Initional Steps I Took to Complete This Assignment

 Having no prior experience of buiding a website, I took to the internet to find some portfolio examples that fitted the assignment criteria.
-I eventually came accross a simple one but I wasnt't too happy with the user experience that I received from it.
-Doing this gave men the insight of what I wanted for my portfolio and an understanding of how to begin.
+Doing this gave me an insight of what I wanted for my portfolio and an understanding of how to begin.

 I used some course materials to learn basic coding with HTML and CSS and a few Youtube videos on how to understand Bootstrap — as I felt Bootstrap was essential for me to build a responive website.